Jumbo125/Autodarts-Webinterface-Installation/README.en.md

 - PC
 - smartphone

-#### Raspberry Pi 5 – Full installation
+#### Raspberry Pi 5 – Full Installation

 <p align="left">
   <img src="docs/images/Raspberry_Pi_5_installation.jpg" alt="Autodarts Raspberry Images Preview" width="30%">
 </p>

-The Raspberry Pi 5 version is designed as a **full installation with graphical user interface**.
+Die Raspberry Pi 5 version is intended as a **full installation with a graphical user interface**.

+**NEW: Headless mode can now be enabled directly in the web panel, so both operating modes are possible!**

-Required hardware:
+Required components:

-- monitor
+- Monitor
-- mouse
+- Mouse
-- keyboard
+- Keyboard
-- Wi-Fi dongle or LAN cable
+- WLAN dongle or LAN cable

 After startup, Autodarts opens automatically in the browser.